Web blog Translating Traditions

 b) Empowering Communities through Language Revitalization

-Case Study, the Maori speech revitalization efforts in New Zealand have gained momentum in recent years, with government support for Maori immersion schools (Kura kaupapa) and the integration of Maori and its culture into mainstream education and media.
-As a result, the number of Maori speakers has steadily increased.
+Case Study: The Māori speech revitalization efforts in New Zealand have gained momentum in recent years, with government support for Māori immersion schools (Kura Kaupapa) and the integration of Māori and its culture into mainstream education and media.
+As a result, the number of Māori speakers has steadily increased.

 c) Technology as a Tool for Language Preservation

 For instance, The Endangered Languages Project, a collaborative online platform, provides resources and tools for documenting and revitalizing endangered languages.
-Through crowd-sourced contributions and digital archives, speakers of endangered languages can connect with linguistic experts and access materials for its revitalization.
+Through crowd-sourced contributions and digital archives, speakers of endangered languages can connect with linguistic experts and access materials for their revitalization.

 e) The Vitality of Cultural Conservation